kunji01/mule-email-adapter-handler/README.md

 •	Centrally manage Email addresses for individual application without interrupting operations.</br>

 --Test it</br>
 .
-Check this repository to your Anypoint studio</br>
+Checkout this repository to your Anypoint studio</br>
 .
-Open adapter-handler-dv.properties to change email related properties to yours</br>
+Open adapter-handler-dv.properties to change the email related properties to yours</br>
 .
 Run it.
 The default http.port is 8383</br>
 . http://localhost:8383/email/address to add your email address for default on all "Email for".</br>
 . http://localhost:8383/utilities/email/exception/test</br>